 Annually, the College conducts an emergency management exercise to test emergency procedures.
-The scenarios for these exercises change from year-to-year and include various campus departments and sometimes involve external public safety agencies.
+The scenarios for these exercises change from year-to-year and include a variety of campus departments.
+Occasionally, external public safety agencies are involved.
 This experience ensures the College's emergency response capacity is maximized.
 It may be a drill, a functional exercise, a tabletop exercise, an emergency operations center (EOC) exercise, or a full-scale exercise.
 The College conducts and documents after-action reviews of all emergency management exercises.